 Cutting mat types for your Scan N Cut

 Now, there are low tack and standard tack mats.
 As you have possibly already found out, the sticky does not last long on these mats which is a little … OK, really disappointing.
-I know I only had my mat about 3 weeks, cut cards etc out and boom .. no sticky left.
+I know I only had my mat for about 3 weeks, cut cards etc out, and boom .. no sticky left.
 Fortunately, there are ways to resolve this and I have a whole post on how to manage your mat.
 I am STILL using the same one I started with a few years later.

 Do you need a scanning mat?